rhiannep/cafe_jolt/README.md

-# README
+# Cafe Jolt

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+This implementation has:
+* Two models, one for `Order` and one for `OrderItem`,

-* How to run the test suite
+* a service to get items from the external API

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* an index action and view to index the menu items from the API
+* A form view and controller actions to create order